• Skip to main content

 Here’s why you will love this recipe:

-1. Bacon and chicken thighs are a match made in heaven.
+1. Bacon and thighs are a low-carb match made in heaven.

 2. After ten minutes of prep time, your oven does all the heavy lifting.

-3. Easy step-by-step instructions plus photos make this recipe a snap to prepare.
+3. Simple ingredients, easy step-by-step instructions, an easy chicken thighs recipe, plus photos make this easy recipe a snap to prepare.

 A plate of chicken thighs plus ingredients for a rub.

-• Chicken thighs – boneless, skinless chicken thighs are the guest of honor at this party.
-Juicy and flavorful, they form the base of this delicious dish.
+• Chicken thighs – boneless, skinless chicken thighs are the guest of honor at this party and form the base of this delicious dish.

-• Bacon – with its sweet, smoky taste, makes everything taste better, and these chicken thighs are no exception.
+• Crispy Bacon – with its sweet, smoky taste, makes everything taste better, and these dark meat thighs are no exception.

 • Chili powder – adds a mild spiciness to the chicken dry rub and pairs beautifully with the brown sugar to create a sweet and savory vibe.

-• Brown sugar – brings a classic sweetness to the rub and works with the chili powder to transform the chicken into a brag-worthy dish.
+• Brown sugar – brings a classic sweetness to the rub and works with the chili powder to transform this recipe into a brag-worthy dish.

 • Garlic powder – adds garlicky goodness to the rub.